Henri Martin (French politician)

-Henri Martin (1927 – 17 February 2015) was a political activist of the French Communist Party and former sailor famous for the political-military scandal called the Henri Martin Affair in which the government of the French Fourth Republic meted out a five-year prison sentence to him for distributing pamphlets in opposition to the First Indochina War.
+Henri Ursin Clément Martin ([ɑ̃ʁi maʁtɛ̃]; 23 January 1927 – 17 February 2015) was a political activist of the French Communist Party and former sailor famous for the political-military scandal called the Henri Martin affair, in which the government of the French Fourth Republic meted out a five-year prison sentence to him for distributing pamphlets in opposition to the First Indochina War.
 He was born in Lunery, Cher and died in Pantin.

 Early life

 Family

-Henri Martin was born Henri Ursin Clement Martin on January 23, 1927 in Rosieres, an industrial part of Lunery a commune in the Loire region in central France.
+Henri Martin was born Henri Ursin Clement Martin on January 23, 1927, in Rosieres, an industrial part of Lunery a commune in the Loire region in central France.
 His father worked as a balance-adjuster but later in life became municipal council and deputy mayor of his region.
-Martin’s mother was a pious woman who made sure her children had a religious education from which Martin became an altar boy within the Catholic Church at the age of five.
+Martin's mother was a pious woman who made sure her children had a religious education from which Martin became an altar boy within the Catholic Church at the age of five.
 Martin was recorded as being a studious, straight-arrow, shy child who suffered from asthma.
 His asthma was severe enough that he had a delicate childhood where he was surrounded by constant care as his family was in fear of the results of his violent asthma attacks.
 Martin said of his padded childhood, “Je n’avais rien d’un dur” which translates to “I had nothing hard”.

-Origins in Radical Politics
+Origins in radical politics

 With such a sheltered childhood, Martin spent most of his hours at the house of his elderly neighbor who had served in the ranks of the Communist Party during the Congress of Tours.
 The old woman recounted her life to Martin including her political battles and the steps taken by the labor movement.
-It’s recorded that Martin enjoyed her company and absorbed everything that she told him about the world.
+It's recorded that Martin enjoyed her company and absorbed everything that she told him about the world.
 She taught him what she referred to as “sa propre histoire” which really meant the history of his class.
 Martin learned quickly that he was the son of a laborer and was himself a future laborer.
 From his early years, Martin was familiar with the language and dialectics of the Communist Party.
-To Martin, Communism wasn’t a new political movement but an ancient one as he had learned of it from someone he viewed as ancient herself.
-In that perspective, Martin didn’t see the politics as truly radical but as time-tested and true.
+To Martin, Communism wasn't a new political movement but an ancient one as he had learned of it from someone he viewed as ancient herself.
+In that perspective, Martin didn't see the politics as truly radical but as time-tested and true.
 From that old woman's mouth, Martin learned the mythic, holy, and true history of the proletariat.
 It was at this point that his upbringing in the Church overlapped with that of his informal Communist education.
 The language of the church assured Martin that he was a child of God but the language of Communism gave him an equally impressive lineage as a royal child of the Third Republic, a citizen, who was at birth destined to serve a cause.